 Figure 5.
 Soil Magnesium (ppm) during different seasons in all sites

 In Mekkarai, mean population density of Porcellio scaber was obtained highest in Post monsoon season followed by monsoon and pre monsoon season.
-There was a substantial difference between the seasons was observed in Mekkarai (p<0.05).
+Asubstantial difference between the seasons was observed in Mekkarai (p<0.05).
 Similarly in Kottavasal, high density was fond in post monsoon season followed by monsoon and pre monsoon season.
-There was no variation in population density was observed, although there was a substantial difference between the seasons was observed in Mekkarai (P<0.05).
-Likewise in Achankovil, highest density was fond in the post monsoon season followed by monsoon and pre monsoon season respectively.
-In line with other sites, in Achankovil also there was no variation in population density was observed, although there was a substantial difference between the seasons was observed (P<0.05) (Figure 6).
+There was no variation in population density observed, although there was a substantial difference between the seasons observed in Mekkarai (P<0.05).
+Likewise in Achankovil, highest density was found in the post monsoon season followed by monsoon and pre monsoon season, respectively.
+In line with other sites, in Achankovil also there was no variation in population density observed, although there was a substantial difference between the seasons was observed (P<0.05) (Figure 6).
 The test of significance showed a significant difference in mean population density of Porcellio scaber between major sites and seasons (P<0.05) (Figure 6).

 Figure 6.
 Mean population density of Porcellio scaber with varying altitudinal elevation in various seasons